 How Volunteer Work Can Lead to a Job

-There are many reasons for volunteering: you may feel connected to a cause, need to earn community service hours for school, want to gain perspective, and build community.
+There are many great reasons to volunteer: you may feel connected to a cause, need to earn community service hours for school, want to gain perspective, and build community.
 Volunteering can also benefit you in the long run - you'll learn valuable skills, explore your interests, and expand your network - all of which can help you find a job!

-According to a recent federal study by the Corporation for National and Community Service (CNCS), the federal agency that oversees AmeriCorps, volunteering can be a great way to gain skills that will boost your chances at finding a job.
+According to a federal study by the Corporation for National and Community Service (CNCS), the federal agency that oversees AmeriCorps, volunteering can be a great way to gain skills that will boost your chances at finding a job.
 The study found that:

 - Volunteers have a 27% higher likelihood of finding a job after being out of work than non-volunteers.